Last updated: May 20, 2026

 How long does a planet stay under the beams?

 Mercury stays under the beams for about a week, Venus for a few weeks, Jupiter and Saturn for two to three weeks.
-Exact duration depends on the body's brightness and your observer latitude, both of which the calculator factors in.
+Exact duration depends on the body's brightness and phase geometry.
+For fixed stars, observer latitude is also part of the visibility check.

 Does heliacal rising override the rising sign?

-No. It amplifies.
-A heliacally rising planet near birth claims chart-reading emphasis on top of the rising sign and its ruler, especially in time-lord techniques like profections and zodiacal releasing.
+No. It adds another layer.
+A heliacally rising planet near birth can claim chart-reading emphasis on top of the rising sign and its ruler, especially in time-lord techniques like profections and zodiacal releasing.

 What if no planet rose heliacally near my birth?